gregdan3/gregdan3.github.io/src/routes/now/+page.md

 <summary>Older Content</summary>

 I keep track of the most recent three months at a time, and everything older is stashed in here.

+#### September

+- I got my [ilo pi toki pona taso](https://github.com/gregdan3/ilo-pi-toki-pona-taso), "Only-Toki-Pona tool", ready for everyone to use!
+I immediately regretted some of my database design choices, but hey, you can't win them all.
+- I started doing yoga.
+It's been as big a change in my well-being as the gym and physical therapy were before it- I can move and feel comfortable in my body far more than before, with 45 minute sessions twice a week.

 # Summer